-Before you can figure out your gain or loss, you will first need to know what your cost basis is in the property.
+Before you can figure out your foreign capital gain tax (or loss), you will first need to know what your cost basis is in the property.
 This often consists of what you paid for the property, but it can be increased or decreased based upon other factors.

 Examples of increases to your basis:

 - Costs of improvements that have a useful life of more than 1 year (new roof, additional bedrooms, fences, etc.)